 Issuance of FAA Form 8130-3 as an airworthiness approval does not constitute an export approval, because compliance with a specific country’s or jurisdiction’s special import requirements may not have been verified.

-Introduction - Development of a Defect Control Procedure – Example Short Content
+Introduction -Development of a Defect Control Procedure – Example Short Content

 A description of the defect rectification and control procedures, including details of:

-o The complexity of the system used to control defects, including rectification and deferral, as well as identifying and handling recurring defects will vary according to the type of aircraft operated and the size and nature of the operation.
+o The methods used to detect and report recurring defects. o The procedures for scheduling the rectification of defects whose repair has been deferred..." o Procedures for recording and rectification of defects, including the identification of recurring defects. o The complexity of the system used to control defects, including rectification and deferral, as well as identifying and handling recurring defects will vary according to the type of aircraft operated and the size and nature of the operation.

 Sofema Online (SOL) www.sofemaonline.com considers the applicability of EASA Part CAMO & Part CAO